-The best online horse racing sites offer a range of bonus offers, including rebates and deposit-match promotions for new members.
+The best online horse racing betting sites offer a range of bonus offers, including rebates and deposit-match promotions for new members.
 And over 30 states, plus Washington D.C., allow online horse betting.
 So even if you are in a state that does not have other forms of sports betting, you may well have access to online horse race betting apps.

 If so, you definitely want to check out TVG, the premier horse race betting platform.